makrai/notes/charakorn-2506-text-to-lora.md

     with a single forward pass based on text descriptions
   * T2L architectures can be trained using both distillat of pretrained adapters and supervised multi-task fine-tuning
+* target module (m) and layer index (l),
+* a hypernetwork generates the two low-rank matrices A, B based on a task description z i ∈ Z i of a task t i as follows: i
+  ∆W m,l = h θ (ϕ im,l ), with
+  ϕ im,l = concat f (z i ), E[m], E[l]], where
+  * f gives a vector representation of a text description, typically
+    * the CLS token of a bidirectional transformer model or
+    * last token activation of an LLM
+  * E is a learnable embedding dictionary indexed by either a module type m or a layer index l.
+For legibility, we
+* shorthand notation for T2L’s output ∆W i := h θ (ϕ i ) := h θ ({ϕ im,l })
+* supervised finetuning training objective for T2L is θ = argmin E D i ∼D,z i ∼Z i L SFT (D i , Ψ, h θ (ϕ i )), (5) θ Note that
+  * values of m and l can be batched, which allows T2L to ~> generate ∆W for all modules and layer indices efficiently within a single forward pass

 ## 3.1.
 Text-to-LoRA Architectures